-Introducing a new product where it's unknown and products are small.
+Product marketing managers must introduce their new product while it's relatively unknown and production is small.
 The price is often higher as distribution is limited and promotion is personalized.

 The product competes with alternatives and its pricing drops.
 Distribution becomes intense (it’s available everywhere) and promotion focuses on the differences to competitors’ products.

 Reaching the end of its life, the product faces fewer competitors.
 The price may rise and distribution has become selective as some distributors have dropped the product.
 Promotion aims to remind customers of its existence.

 You can read more about each stage of the Product Life Cycle in our free essential marketing models guide.
 1,000s of Smart Insights members are utilising our free resources to improve their skills and knowledge of marketing strategy.
 Get started today.